Below are the features that can be built in to wireless products and services to make them more accessible:

 - Audio, Visual and Vibrating Features - You can assign specific audible, visual, and vibrating alerts for functions like incoming calls or messages, calendar events and confirming keyboard inputs.
 You can also assign, create, purchase and download distinctive ringtones at a frequency you can hear more easily.

-- Automatic Responses - Wireless devices may be programmed to automatically answer or redial certain calls or messages.
+- Automatic Responses - Certain wireless phones may be programmed to automatically answer or redial certain calls or messages.

 - Customizable and Standard Displays - Adjust a wireless device’s screen for better contrast, illumination, larger font size, and to “zoom” in and magnify.
 You can also assign icons or images for functions like caller ID.

-- Voice Control - Use your voice to make a call, play music, enter text or find a contact.
+- Voice Control - Use your voice to make a call, play music, enter text, find a contact or record voice reminders.

-- Voice Output - Voice Output features “speak” to you, offering information like battery level, Wi-Fi and cellular network signal levels, incoming calls or messages and contacts.
+- Voice Output - Voice Output features “speak” to you, offering information like battery level, Wi-Fi and cellular network signal levels, incoming calls or messages, contacts and menu options.

-If a cell phone doesn't come with a specific built-in accessibility feature, ask a wireless carrier representative if it can be customized by adding or downloading applications (or “apps”).
-Third-party developers may offer wireless device apps that add relay services and Augmentative and Alternative Communication (AAC) functions like text-to-speech, screen readers and automatic dialing.
+If a wireless device doesn't come with a specific built-in accessibility feature, ask a wireless carrier representative if it can be customized by adding or downloading applications (or “apps”).
+Third-party developers may offer wireless device apps that add Augmentative and Alternative Communication (AAC) functions like text-to-speech, screen readers and automatic dialing.
 It’s also a good idea to speak with a healthcare professional or wireless carrier representative about accessibility accessories and compatibility with Assistive Technology (AT).

 - Wireless RERC - Funded since 2001, the Wireless RERC (Rehabilitation Engineering Research Center) has become a recognized leader on issues and solutions related to the accessibility and usability of mobile wireless products and services by people with disabilities.
 The Wireless RERC's mission is to promote equitable access to and use of wireless technologies by people with disabilities and encourage the adoption of Universal Design in future generations of wireless devices and applications. www.wirelessrerc.org; www.mywirelessreview.com